New Bible studies and devotionals sent to your email. The first one includes a free gift!

 32 And what shall I more say? for the time would fail me to tell of Gedeon, and of Barak, and of Samson, and of Jephthae; of David also, and Samuel, and of the prophets: 33 Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions.
 34 Quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of the aliens.
 35 Women received their dead raised to life again: and others were tortured, not accepting deliverance; that they might obtain a better resurrection: 36 And others had trial of cruel mockings and scourgings, yea, moreover of bonds and imprisonment: 37 They were stoned, they were sawn asunder, were tempted, were slain with the sword: they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented; 38 (Of whom the world was not worthy:) they wandered in deserts, and in mountains, and in dens and caves of the earth.

-If the Bible was actually written by men to control people you would have to ask a very important question.
-Who gets to control them?
-The Bible was written throughout the history of many kingdoms.
-Many were prophesied to fall.
+Also, if the Bible was actually written by men to control people (as some claim), you would have to ask a very important question: Who gets to control them?
+The Bible was written throughout the history of many kingdoms, many of which were prophesied to fall.
 So what kingdom would want to control its people by telling them their kingdom would fall?

-No, government control would not even be a reason for men to write such a book.
-And, if it were simply for morals then why would they be willing to die for the things written when they could just make a law?
+No, government control would not be a reason for men to write such a book.
+And if it were simply for morals, why would they be willing to die for the things written when they could just make a law?
+Even today, you can ask the atheist and they will tell you we already have a moral law we are born with.
 Again, there was no reason for a man to want to write the Bible.

 Isaiah 46:9-11